Saudi-led coalition strikes Yemen after Aramco depot attack

-RIYADH (BLOOMBERG) - A Saudi-led coalition fighting Houthi rebels in Yemen launched airstrikes against sites in the southern Arabian country in response to multiple attacks on Friday (March 25), including one that caused a fire at an Aramco fuel depot in Jeddah.
+RIYADH • A Saudi-led coalition fighting Houthi rebels in Yemen yesterday launched airstrikes against sites in the southern Arabian country in response to multiple attacks on Friday, including one that caused a fire at an Aramco fuel depot in Jeddah.

-Coalition forces targeted sites early on Saturday including Ras Eissa port and electricity and fuel installations in Yemen's Hodiedah province, as well as military sites in the capital, Sanaa, according to Houthi-run Al-Masirah TV.
+Coalition forces targeted various areas including Ras Eissa port and electricity and fuel installations in Yemen's Hodiedah province, as well as military sites in the capital, Sanaa, according to Houthi-run Al-Masirah TV.

 United States Secretary of State Antony Blinken, who is scheduled to meet regional leaders this weekend, condemned attacks by the Iran-backed Houthi.